SageSELab/sageselab.github.io/README.md

-## Welcome to the Code Repository for the GMU CS Virtual Open House 2021
+## Welcome to the Code Repository for the Sage Research Lab Website

 ### Overview

-This is the repository that hosts the web code for the GMU CS Virtual Open House for accepted students.
+This is the repository that hosts the web code for the Sage Research Lab's web page, written in material for mkdocs.